huajiejin/url-fallback/README.md

 })
 ```

+You can check if it works by opening the network panel in the Chrome Developer Tools and blocking a resource, then refreshing the page.

 ## Usage

-Retry matched resources 2 times:
+Retry resources that matched the data-url 2 times:

 ``` html
 <script data-url="your-website.com" data-fallbacks="your-website.com,your-website.com" data-url-fallback src="https://cdn.jsdelivr.net/npm/@jinshub/url-fallback"></script>
 ```

-Every domain can be replaced by each other if the data-url is empty:
+Retry resources that matched every fallback if the data-url is empty:

 ``` html
 <script data-fallbacks="your-website.com,your-backup-cdn.com,your-static-server.com" data-url-fallback src="https://cdn.jsdelivr.net/npm/@jinshub/url-fallback"></script>